DogukanGezer/pm2-watchdog/readme.md

 pm2 install .
 ```

 :warning:  Check slack channel for messages, but if messages  not came to slack channel check your slack_bot permission.
-Do you need "chat:write" permission.
+You need "chat:write" permission.